tybottorff/bottorffdocs/notes/literature_notes.md

  - HLA-DR4 associated with increased T1D irAE risk
 # Is autoimmunity the Achilles' heel of cancer immunotherapy
  - hypophysitis most common endocrine irAE after CTLA-4 blockade, rarely observed with PD-1 blockade
+# Islet-autoreactive CD4<sup>+</sup> T cells are linked with response to alefacept in type 1 diabetes
+ - frequency of IAR (islet antigen-reactive) CD4 memory cells (with proinflammatory phenotype) inversely correlated with C-peptide preservation in alefacept-treated individuals
 # Lactate modulates RNA splicing to promote CTLA-4 expression in tumor-infiltrating regulatory T cells
  - lactate uptake by Tregs contributes to efficacy of CTLA-4 blockade
  - RNA splicing machinery correlated with tumor-infiltrating Treg cell signatures